MattePalm/weather_app/README.md

 flutter run

-This project is in its testing phase and is provided as a portfolio demonstration.
+This project is in its testing phase

 ---